CDA Library

 One feature of some community development agreements is establishment of community foundations.
 These may also be seen as an alternative to community development agreements.
 There are many questions about how such foundations are established, their purposes, and their structure.

-National Standards for U.S Community Foundations
+National Standards for U.S. Community Foundations

-(file: Standards for US Community Foundations
+File: National Standards for U.S. Community Foundations

-Why National Standards.
-Understanding the value of community foundation on compliance
+Why National Standards: Understanding the value of community foundation on compliance

-(file: Why National Standards)
+File: Why National Standards

 CORDAID Meeting of Experts